BurdetteLamar/RubyTest/examples/rest_api/tester_tour/md_files/Sections.md

 Notes:

-- The sections in the test are propagated to the log, so that both test and log have the same structure.
+- The sections in the test are propagated to the log, so that the log is organized the same way as the test.

 **Prev** [The Simplest Test](./Test.md)